 One of the things I have found most challenging about transitioning to a zero waste lifestyle is finding good alternatives to plastic packaged bathroom and beauty products.
 Have you ever thought about how many bottles of body wash you go through every year?
 Or how many tubes of toothpaste?
 These products produce a huge amount of waste.
 For example, one billion plastic toothbrushes are thrown away every year in the United States, creating 50 million pounds of waste.
 And this is only one of many eye watering statistics about the amount of waste we produce globally.

 I know so many people who have mountains of products cluttering up their bathroom - and I used to one of them.
-The biggest revelation I had during this process is realising that actually - many of these products I simple do not need, are full of false promises and don’t add value to my life.
+The biggest revelation I had during this process is realising that many of these products I simply do not need, are full of false promises and don’t add value to my life.
 However, there are some essentials that almost everyone needs, so I decided to share my favourite zero waste swaps and where to find them.

 Body wash vs solid soap bars

 This is by far the easiest zero waste swap you can make, as bars of soap are readily available at all mainstream supermarkets so you don't need to make a special trip to find them.
 Humans were using soap for thousands of years with no problems before plastic packaging came along.
-Try to buy bars which have minimal packaging (like cardboard or paper) and not in soft plastic (which is not easily recyclable).
-You'll notice in my cover photo I have a soap tray - this is a must-have as soap bars can become a bit sticky and soft if they don't dry properly after each use.
+Try to buy bars which have minimal packaging (like cardboard or paper) and are not in soft plastic (which is not easily recyclable).
+You'll notice in my cover photo I have a soap tray - this is a must-have as soap bars can become a bit sticky and soft if they don't dry them properly after each use.

 Shampoo and conditioner vs solid soap bars

 Shampoo bars have been around for a while, but I only became aware of them once I started trying to reduce my use of plastic.
 Lush has a huge range for all different hair types, and each bar should last about 6 months.
 I got the Montalbano shampoo bar and the Jungle conditioner bar.
-It is a bit strange to use at first, but I was pleasantly surprised by how foamy the shampoo bar gets and how little you need each time!
+It is a bit strange to use at first, but I was pleasantly surprised by how foamy the shampoo bar gets and how little you need each time.